zhangliu6/zhangliu6.github.io/index.md

 * **Numerical Exponential Polynomials**

 This project focused on the relative growth of terms in exponential polynomials.
-In different regions of the complex plane, dierent terms of an exponential polynomial dominate others.
+In different regions of the complex plane, different terms of an exponential polynomial dominate others.
 I used analytic and geometric arguments to compare the relative dominance of terms.

 For research outputs, please refer to my [report](https://github.com/zhangliu6/pdfs/blob/master/rank-terms-liu.pdf) and [expository notes on Complex Analysis](https://github.com/zhangliu6/pdfs/blob/master/notes-on-complex-analysis-liu.pdf).